alphagov/govuk-docker/README.md

 ```

 ### How to: set up Dnsmasq manually

+If the [installation instructions](#setup) above didn't work for you, you may need to do some things manually as outlined below.

 If you have been using the vagrant based dev vm, take a backup
 of  `/etc/resolver/dev.gov.uk`.